This post may include affiliate links. Please see my disclosure.

-BBQ Pulled Pork needs to be cooked low and slow in order for it to fall off the bone like this Best Crock Pot BBQ Pulled Pork.
+BBQ Pulled Pork needs to be cooked low and slow for it to fall off the bone like this Best Crock Pot BBQ Pulled Pork.

 Dry Rub Recipe – adapted from